kaz-Anova/StackNet/README.md

-test_target | True if the test file has a target variable in the beginning (left) else false (only predictors in the file). params | Parameter file where each line is a model. empty lines correspond to the creation of new levels verbose | True if we need StackNet to output its progress else false Threads | Number of models to run in parallel.
+test_target | True if the test file has a target variable in the beginning (left) else false (only predictors in the file). params | Parameter file where each line is a model. empty lines correspond to the creation of new levels verbose | True if we need StackNet to output its progress else false threads | Number of models to run in parallel.
 This is independent of any extra threads allocated from the selected algorithms. e.g. it is possible to run 4 models in parallel where one is a randomforest that runs on 10 threads (it selected). metric | Metric to output in cross validation for each model-neuron. can be logloss, accuracy or auc (for binary only) stackdata | True for restacking else false seed | Integer for randomised procedures